Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: CHALLENGES

 \subsection{Partial observations}

 Due to occlusions from shelving or adjacent items, SHOPPER only has access to partial observability of the target item.
-While many grasps can be planned using solely the information from the item's partial point cloud, shape completion can be useful for reasoning over unobserved parts of the item.
+While many grasps can be planned using solely the information from the item's partial point cloud, shape completion can be critical for reasoning over unobserved parts of the item.
 To plan 3D gripper grasps over produce items, we make the assumption that produce items are approximately ellipsoid, and calculate the minimum volume ellipsoid that contains all points.
+However, a reliable, general shape completion strategy could alleviate this challenge and improve robustness in these instances.